Reeder Foundation

 Overview

 The Reeder Foundation is a private grantmaking foundation established in October 2001 in Boston, Massachusetts.
 The foundation was created by Paul A. Reeder III, founder and president of PAR Capital Management, a private investment partnership focused primarily on travel and online media industries.
-With total assets of approximately $62.7 million (2024), the foundation has demonstrated consistent growth from $11.6 million in 2011.
+With total assets of approximately $48.6 million (2023), the foundation has demonstrated consistent growth over its history.

-The foundation's grantmaking focuses primarily on education and youth development, with a particular emphasis on workforce development programs that help underserved populations access career opportunities.
+The foundation's grantmaking focuses primarily on education and youth development, with a particular emphasis on workforce development programmes that help underserved populations access career opportunities.
 The Reeder Foundation operates with minimal overhead—the sole director Paul Reeder III dedicates approximately one hour per week to foundation activities and receives no compensation.
-Annual grantmaking has ranged from $2.3 million to $4.5 million in recent years, supporting approximately 10-12 organizations annually through unrestricted grants to preselected charitable organizations.
+Annual grantmaking has ranged from $2.3 million to $4.7 million in recent years, supporting approximately 10-12 organisations annually through unrestricted grants to preselected charitable organisations.

 Funding Priorities

-The Reeder Foundation makes unrestricted grants to preselected organizations:
+The Reeder Foundation makes unrestricted grants to preselected organisations:

 • Mid-Level Grants: $250,000 – $500,000 (typical grant size for established nonprofits)